 - PSAE 401 Natural Law Theory

 Students must take another nine (9) credit hours in upper level Political Science and Economics electives.
-This may include no more than six (6) credit hours of courses offered in other departments and cross-listed by Political Science.

 B. The Economics Minor